ministryofjustice/hmpps-visit-someone-in-prison-prototype/README.md

 The prototype is configured to build and deploy automatically upon new commits to the `main` branch.

 Once a pull request is merged the build that this triggers can be followed on the [Actions tab](https://github.com/ministryofjustice/hmpps-visit-someone-in-prison-prototype/actions).
 When this completes, the changes should be published.

+## Updating packages
+The node packages can be updated by running `npm update`.